Angelinec23/ai_final_project/README.md

 ## Contributors

 [List the contributors to your project and describe their roles and responsibilities.]
+傅瑋浚 Fu Wei Chun           110ZU1047
+王長婷 Pornnapat Pumipruek   111ZU1050
+張嘉琳Angeline Jia Lin Chong 111ZU1042

 ## Acknowledgments

 [Thank any individuals or organizations who provided support or assistance during your project, including funding sources or data providers.]
+As a team, we would like to extend our heartfelt gratitude to each person who helped us with this project by offering tremendous support and assistance.

+First and foremost, we would also want to express our sincere gratitude to Professor Chung-Pei Pien for kindly contributing his knowledge and experience in the area of artificial intelligence to this research.
+His insightful feedback and constructive suggestions significantly influenced the trajectory that this research took.
+He helped us significantly improve the caliber of our work.

+We also want to express our appreciation to those individuals for voluntarily allowing us access to their personal information.
+It was essential to get access to this data in order to undertake an in-depth analysis of our ICI Qualifier model.

+In addition, we offer to convey our gratitude to some of our friends for their invaluable help and moral support throughout this journey.
+Their suggestions deepened our comprehension and raised the standard of this work as a whole.

+Finally, we want to convey our sincerity to our family for their continual support and tolerance.
+Their continuous support has been the driving force behind my quest for knowledge and personal development.

+On a final note, we would like to express our gratitude to everyone who was mentioned above for their support and contributions.
+Their cooperation has been really helpful to the achievement of our work, and we are warmly obliged.

 ## References